Do we have a duty to move Gypsies and Travellers when they are camped without permission?

 What happens if the landowner decides to let people stay on the land temporarily?

 The landowner may have already obtained planning permission for a caravan site.
-He/she could be a farmer and the Gypsies and Travellers could be helping with fruit picking, for example.
+They could be a farmer and the Gypsies and Travellers could be helping with fruit picking, for example.
 However, in some circumstances the landowner could be in breach of the planning acts and the acts dealing with the licensing of caravan sites.

 You may wish to seek further advice from us about illegal encampments by calling 01724 297000.